FDIL501st/tmux-glow/README.md

 then glow will not find any files at all.
 This issue of glow not finding files does not occur if this plugin doesn't open a markdown file in glow (meaning the current directory doesn't have a markdown file in it).
+This bug from my understanding is one with glow itself (at least the version I have, 2.1.0).

 A minor limitation is that this plugin will not search inside subdirectories.
 This is by design, not searching inside subdirectories will not be changed.